 The glute muscles control everything from balance to power.
 Whether you run, jump, climb, or swim, your glutes have a significant impact on your performance.
 Weak glutes equal a loss in power, flexibility, and balance.

 “For athletes, strength is the foundation of athletic movement where speed and power are involved,” says Rondel King, a corrective exercise specialist.
 “Having that baseline of strength will make you a better athlete.”

 Exercises targeting this muscle will improve your mobility and health while giving you stronger, more toned glutes.
-You can ensure you target the glute muscles by using the Core Home Fitness Glute Drive.
+You can ensure you target the right muscles during your butt exercises at home by using the Core Home Fitness Glute Drive.

 Your glute muscles control lower body strength and power.
 According to a recent study on sprinters, those with larger gluteal muscles became more elite in their performance.
 Runners with greater hip extensor and gluteal strength had greater power, athleticism, and explosiveness while running.
 It should come as no surprise that if you are a runner, play football or basketball, or enjoy any sport that involves running, you’ll perform better with well-toned glutes.The Problem With Weak Glutes

 If you spend a lot of time sitting, are inactive, or do not perform your glute exercises properly, your glutes could become weak.
 Weak glutes lower athletic performance and can lead to pain in your lower back, knees, and hips or even injury.